 But you can’t understand this unless you go through a typical situation like this.
 So, imagine you are lucky to get pocket Aces in a standard $10/$25 cash game with a 5% uncapped rake.
 You play your hand well pre-flop and go all-in with 100 big blinds.
 Your opponent covers your stake and decides to call.
 A total of 200 big blinds or $5,000 are in the pot.

-Of course, you are in a great position, but with such a significant pot and a 5% uncapped rake, the card room will immediately take $250 out of your pocket!
-And that’s just from one hand.
 Imagine you play a few of those in a session and lose one in the best scenario.
-Uncapped rake and a bad beat can significantly impact your results, so keep this in mind when playing in poker rooms like these moving forward.
+Such a rake structure and a bad beat can significantly impact your results, so keep this in mind when playing in poker rooms like these moving forward.

 No Flop/No Drop